-The Office agrees to consult immediately with the affected bus driver(s) and their Union representative to determine, on a case-by-case basis, the appropriate procedures for cleaning the school bus in accordance with recommendations of a Public Health Nurse or Office-employed School Nurse.
+The Office agrees to consult immediately with the affected bus driver(s) and their Union representative to determine, on a case-by-case basis, the appropriate procedures for cleaning the

 The cleanup procedure agreed upon shall be performed on paid work time during the bus driver's regular workday.
 Where necessary the route will be shortened or overtime will be paid.
 The Office agrees to provide any cleaning agents and supplies recommended by the Public Health Nurse or Office-employed School Nurse.